Have You Heard Of DARVO?

 Note: This article discusses topics related to abuse.

-When someone wrongs someone else in a relationship, there are really only two things that matter - the action itself and how that person responds to their actions.
+When someone wrongs someone else in a relationship, there are really only two things that matter - the action itself and how that person responds to their action.

 Are they accountable, apologetic, and acknowledging of what they’ve done?
 Or are they defensive, deflecting, or attacking toward the other person?